Stefan-Horst/MtG-Printer/README.md

 2. Next, the program attempts to update its data if connected to the internet.
 This can be skipped by holding LED button pressed on startup
    1. If a newer bulk data version is available, the bulk data for all cards is downloaded
    2. Next, this data is loaded into the DB
-   3. Then, the images for all cards are downloaded
+   3. Then, the images for all cards are downloaded (for each print mode)
-   4. Finally, the images are processed for printing and the new versions are saved
+   4. Finally, the images are processed for printing and the new versions are saved (for each print mode)
-   - -> The LED is now permanently on to signal the program is ready
-3. The program enters the main loop where the user can interact with it.
+3. The program enters the main loop where the user can interact with it (the LED is now permanently on to signal the program is ready).
 See instructions
 4. If shutdown is requested, the program is gracefully stopped and the system shuts down.
-If restart is requested, the device reboots instead, starting from step 1
+If restart is requested, the program restarts instead, starting from step 1

 If an error is encountered at any step and the program cannot resolve it, it restarts itself, but not the system.
 Step 2 is skipped during such program restarts.
 If the program is stuck in a faulty state and restarts in a loop, the LED button can be held pressed during the restart announcement on the display to cancel it and shut the system down instead.